 A student who adds courses during the semester will be billed additional tuition and fees applicable to the adjusted credit hour load.
-A student who drops courses during the semester will receive a tuition credit based upon the effective date as described in the "Tuition and Fees" section of the University Catalog.
-A student who withdraws from a course during the semester will receive a tuition credit based upon the Tuition Refund Schedule.
-However the course will remain on the student's record.
+Student's who drop or withdraw from courses during the semester will receive a tuition credit based upon the University,s published Refund and Bill Adjustment Policy.
 Financial aid will be reviewed and adjusted for any changes to the course load.
 It is recommended that financial aid recipients speak with Student Financial Services before withdrawing from or dropping courses.